khaz-dev/FinancialReporting_PowerBI/README.md

 # Financial Reporting with Power BI
-Here is my project as Data Engineer in Financial Reporting with Power BI
+Here is my project as Data Engineer in Financial Reports that represent key and actionable insights with Power BI